 Student at Lycée Hôtelier of Marseille, trained by Frédéric Umidian

-Other Trophée Jean Rougié Awards of the 2024 Edition
+Other Trophée Rougié Awards of the 2024 Edition

 In addition to the podium, other prizes are awarded to the candidates.